Differentially private multivariate medians: Proof of Theorem

-\end{lem} \begin{proof} Note that all of the conditions of Theorem~\ref{thm::main_result} hold, and so we can apply Theorem~\ref{thm::main_result} with $\beta=n\epsilon/2K$.
-Proving the sample complexity bound then amounts to finding $n$ which ensures that
+\end{lemma} \begin{proof} Note that all of the conditions of Theorem~\ref{thm::main_result} hold, and so we can apply Theorem~\ref{thm::main_result} with $\beta=n\epsilon/2K$.
+Proving the deviation bound then amounts to finding a lower bound on $t$ which ensures that: